Getting Started

 ...
 Chi2r = 22510.099167065073

-Obviously, our model is quite bad.
-Let’s plot a model/data comparison for the square visibility (VIS2DATA) and closure phase (T3PHI):
+Clearly, the initial model is a poor fit.
+Let’s plot model/data comparison for square visibility (VIS2DATA) and closure phase (T3PHI):

 fig0, ax0 = sim.plot(["VIS2DATA", "T3PHI"])